bockmancheung/bockmancheung.github.io/_pages/about.md

 ---

-Welcome to Bockman Cheung's webpage!
-I am a second year undergraduate at UCLA in math.
+Welcome to Bockman Cheung's homepage!
+I'm an aspiring mathematician and a second year math undergraduate at UCLA.

 Academic Focus
 ------